Balancing emotions as an emergency medical technician (EMT)

 Kailyn Hess displays her EMT uniform with her dog.
 As a physical education and health teacher at the middle school, she aims to use her background as an emergency medical technician (EMT) to encourage younger generations to maintain a healthy lifestyle.

-by Mikayla Kim, Staff Writer
+by Mikayla Kim, Freelance Writer

 Ambulance sirens filled the air with a warning.
 An alarm.